AnuragDOES/2511AI42_CS5105_2025/How_to_execute/README.txt

 # README.txt

-Requirements
+## 📦 Requirements
-Make sure you have Python 3.9+ installed.
+Make sure you have **Python 3.9+** installed.

 Install dependencies from `requirements.txt`:
 ```
 pip install -r requirements.txt
 ```

+---

-How to Execute the Code
+## ▶️ How to Execute the Code

 1. **Prepare the input file**
    - Place your Excel input file (e.g., `students.xlsx`) in the **input/** folder.
-   - The Excel file must contain these columns:
+   - The Excel file must contain at least these columns:
      - Roll (student roll number)
      - Name (student name)
      - Email (student email)